Parno Graszt - Ez A Vilag Nekem Valo (Podium Productions)

 Max Romeo - Best Of (Médiacom/Nocturne)

-This 'Best Of' should rather have been entitled 'Max Romeo & Friends', because for each track Max is accompanied by a friendly colleague (a direct result of a copyright issue that left Max Romeo without the original recordings to his own songs).
+This 'Best Of' should rather have been titled 'Max Romeo & Friends', as for each track Max is accompanied by a friendly colleague (a direct result of a copyright issue that left Max Romeo without the original recordings to his own songs).